Cushman K. Davis: As Governor

-Davis returned home in 1864 due to poor health.
-He relocated to St. Paul, Minnesota due to its reputation as a health resort and began to pursue a legal and political career.
-He was elected to the Minnesota State House of Representatives from 1867 to 1868 and was appointed as the United States District Attorney from 1868 to 1873.
-He resigned his position to run as the Republican candidate for Minnesota governor and won.
 During his term, he established a state board of railway commissioners, revised the state constitution to allow women to vote on school matters and hold elected office, and also provided assistance to farmers affected by a locust plague.
 He served one term from 1874 to 1876 and declined to be re-nominated for a second.

+He continued the policies of his predecessor Horace Austin in attempting to curb corporate power in the state, which he called "Modern Feudalism".

 Return to legal career and second political career

 Returning to his legal career, Davis successfully defended Judge Sherman Page in his 1878 impeachment trial.
 He also formed a partnership with Frank B. Kellogg and Cordenio Severance.
 In 1887, he was elected to the United States Senate.
 He would serve in the 50th, 51st, 52nd, 53rd, 54th, 55th, and 56th United States Congresses, from 1887 to 1900.
 He was involved with legislation related to pensions and the construction of the Soo Locks.
 Beginning in 1897 he was the chair of the Senate Foreign Relations Committee and was closely involved with the sequence of events leading to the Spanish–American War.
 He was also present at the talks for the Treaty of Paris which ended the war.